 The front and rear gardens are a particular feature, with a large paved terrace at the rear and a carefully planted edible garden below with established apple, pear, cherry, greengage and cobnut trees, and a multitude of culinary shrubs and plants including gooseberry and redcurrant bushes and rhubarb plants.
 There is a useful greenhouse and a timber built shed plus a lower decked seating area which enjoys outstanding views over open farmland and the Newmarket Valley.
 The pretty front garden is well stocked in a cottage style.

-Shortwood lies on the fringe of Nailsworth and is within walking distance of both the centre of Nailsworth and lovely country walks along the Newmarket Valley.
-Nailsworth is a popular shopping destination within the Stroud Valleys benefiting from a large selection of speciality shops including Williams Food Hall, the famous Hobbs House Bakery, various clothing and gift shops, several cafes and a good selection of very well regarded restaurants.
-Nailsworth is also home to Forest Green Rovers Football Club, and has both state and private schooling within the area.
-Bus services connect with Stroud, some four miles away, where there is a more comprehensive selection of facilities.
+Nailsworth has become an increasingly popular shopping destination within the Stroud Valleys benefiting from a large and comprehensive selection of speciality shops including Williams Food Hall, the famous Hobbs House Bakery, various clothing and gift shops, several cafes and a good selection of very well regarded restaurants.
+Bus services connect with Stroud where there is a more comprehensive selection of shopping, educational and leisure facilities.
 Junctions of the M4 and M5 motorways are within easy reach and railway stations at Stroud (4 miles) and Kemble (10 miles) provide main line services to Gloucester, Swindon and London Paddington.

 Gas central heating, mains electricity, water and drainage.